sensu-plugins/sensu-plugins.github.io/_posts/2015-01-27-welcome-to-sensu-plugins-new-home.md

 A user could also create their own met-gems if they would like, consisting of every gem needed for their own stack.

-The timeline, reasoning and further details can be found [here](http://sensu-plugins.github.io/sensu-plugins/issue/2015/01/27/sensu-plugins-roadmap.html) and [Issue 847](https://github.com/sensu/sensu-community-plugins/issues/847) but in a nutshell there will be ample time for people to transition to this new idea.
+The timeline, reasoning and further details can be found [here](http://sensu-plugins.github.io/issue/2015/01/27/sensu-plugins-roadmap.html) and [Issue 847](https://github.com/sensu/sensu-community-plugins/issues/847) but in a nutshell there will be ample time for people to transition to this new idea.
 New features will continue to be accepted into the old repo till at least May 2015 while a build and release pipeline is stabilized.
 Around this time the old repo will be frozen for all feature requests, but bug and security fixes will still be actively merged till at least June.
 I stress this timeline is very movable and dependent on a lot of hard work by several people.

 When the community feels it is ready and has faith in the new pipeline and build process, the old repo will be hard frozen and archived in place.

 ### Documentation

 Documentation for the plugins will be automatically generated from RDoc sources, built into each gem and also served from a central location on this site.

+I hope to continue helping to build and work with this great community and I am always open to new ideas, ways of thinking, or being told I am flat-out wrong.